Plants are Smart

 Judah was by no means a weak and indefensible kingdom as some have maintained, but it had little chance of defeating the combined forces of Rezin and Pekah.
 According to the Kurkh Monolith from a century earlier (c.
 850 BC) the combined forces of Aram and Israel at the Battle of Qarqar numbered 3200 chariots, 1200 horsemen, and 30,000 foot soldiers.
 The battle fought at Qarqar against the Assyrians was at that time the largest land battle ever recorded.
 It probably ended in a draw which was a good outcome for the western allies.
 But now these very same forces were massing on Judah’s northern border.
 The prophet Isaiah captures the mood of the moment: “And the heart of the king and the hearts of the people shook like the trees of the forest before the wind.”

 It has sometimes been suggested that Isaiah was a royal scribe.
-His supreme command of the Hebrew language seems to necessitate some kind of scribal training.
+His supreme command of the Hebrew language would seem to necessitate some kind of scribal training.
 But the prophet was most likely an outsider when he was called by God to deliver a message to king Ahaz of Judah.
 Isaiah addressed the king from outside the walls of the city in the hearing of all the inhabitants of Jerusalem.
 “Be on guard.
 Be quiet.
 Do not be afraid.
 Don’t let your heart be timid.”
 Although Rezin and Pekah have devised a plan against you, they will not succeed.
 It will not happen.
 It shall not stand!

 But Ahaz brushed the prophet off.
 Isaiah’s message ran counter to the “chirping and muttering” of the necromancers and mediums that surrounded the king.
 He had already decided to send a messenger to Tiglath Pileser III, the king of Assyria, with enough money to purchase the Assyrian king’s support.
 However Isaiah was not so easily dismissed.
 He pressed the matter further by offering to perform a miracle in view of the king and all the people.
 “Ask for a sign, in the highest of heavens or in the deepest parts of the earth!”
 But the heart of the young king was already inclined towards evil.
 He piously declared that he did not wish to put the LORD to the test.